-All information contained in any MicroChem product literature reflects MicroChem's current knowledge on the subject and is. we believe, reliable.
-It is offered solely to provide possible suggestions for customer's own experiments and is not a substitute for any testing by customer to determine the suitability of any of MicroChem products for any particular purpose.
-This information may be subject to revision as new knowledge and experience becomes available, but MicroChem assumes no obligation to update or revise any data previously furnished to a customer; and if currency of data becomes an issue, customer should contact MicroChem requesting updates.
-MicroChem cannot anticipate all variations in actual end uses or in actual end-use conditions, it makes no claims, representations or warranties, express or implied including, without limitation any warranty of merchantability or fitness for a particular purpose; and customer waives all of the same.
-MicroChem expressly disclaims any responsibility or liability and assumes no responsibility or liability in connection with any use of this information including, without limitation, any use, handling, storage or possession of any MicroChem products, or the application of any process described herein or the results desired or anything relating to the design of the customer's products.
+All information contained in any Kayaku Advanced Materials, Inc. product literature reflects our current knowledge on the subject and is, we believe, reliable.
+It is offered solely to provide possible suggestions for the customer's own experiments and is not a substitute for any testing by the customer to determine the suitability of any of Kayaku Advanced Materials, Inc. products for any particular purpose.
+This information may be subject to revision as new knowledge and experience becomes available, but Kayaku Advanced Materials, Inc. assumes no obligation to update or revise any data previously furnished to a customer; and if currency of data becomes an issue, the customer should contact Kayaku Advanced Materials, Inc. requesting updates.
+Since Kayaku Advanced Materials, Inc. cannot anticipate all variations in actual end uses or in actual end-use conditions, it makes no claims, representations or warranties, express or implied including, without limitation any warranty of merchantability or fitness for a particular purpose; and the customer waives all of the same.
+Kayaku Advanced Materials, Inc. expressly disclaims any responsibility or liability and assumes no responsibility or liability in connection with any use of this information including, without limitation, any use, handling, storage or possession of any Kayaku Advanced Materials, Inc. products, or the application of any process described herein or the results desired or anything relating to the design of the customer's products.
 Nothing in this publication is to be considered as a license to operate under or a recommendation to infringe any patent right.